Dominar 400 price has seen a consistent increment since launch. Also see price comparison with rivals…

 *all prices approx ex-showroom Delhi

 However, the motorcycle’s sales are not even remotely close to what Bajaj had aspired for in the beginning!
-For the month of May 2018, Dominar 400 registered only 1191 units, which are less than half the numbers of Duke 200 (See sales comparison with other motorcycles).
+For the month of September 2018, Dominar 400 registered only 1095 units, which are only one third the numbers of Duke 200 (2864 units).